 5 common cryptocurrency scams and how to avoid them

-Cryptocurrency has exploded in popularity in recent years, and as a result, so has the number of scams making their way through the industry.
+Cryptocurrency has exploded in popularity in recent years, and as a result, so has the number of bitcoin miner scams making their way through the industry.
 For every legitimate opportunity, there is at least another one falsified or intended to cause harm to your mining efforts.

 In 2018 alone, crypto scams led to around $1.7 billion in lost funds.
-Some scams take more traditional forms, while others have grown more complex as technology as developed, allowing imposters to even more effectively disguise themselves in an attempt to gain access to private data.
+Some cryptocurrency scams take more traditional forms, while others have grown more complex as technology as developed, allowing imposters to even more effectively disguise themselves in an attempt to gain access to private data.

 Here are five of the most common scams in crypto today to help you identify and avoid any future threats toward your profitability.